bedapub/GLOC-hep_distr_and_system_param/README.md

   Additional analysis were reported for UGT1A1, ST (using 7-hydroxycoumarin), and AO

-  The analysis needs the input dataset structure reported in the input file "Human_Hepatocytes_data.csv" and the script automatically returns for each isoform:
+  The analysis needs the input dataset structure reported in the input file from https://bioivt.com/inventory?facets=%28productType%3A%22Cell+Products%22%29&facets=%28species.lvl0%3A%22Human%22%29&facets=%28matrix%3A%22Hepatocyte+-+Cryoplateable%22%29&string=Cryoplateable (after login).
+The script automatically returns for each isoform:
    * The number of male and female donors investigate for the given isoform
    * The median, mean, SD, the p value for the Shapiro normality assessment, the Barlett's test outcome (homogeneity of the variance between male and female), and the Hartigian's test to evaluate the unimodal distribution
    * The mean and the SD in logarithmic domain